BAC One-Eleven: Operational history

 Romania was a major customer for British-produced One-Elevens, with several large orders in the 1970s.
 These aircraft were often fitted with equipment such as engine 'hush kits'.
 In May 1977, a major cooperation agreement between British Aerospace and the Romanian government was signed, and this led to a gradual One-Eleven technology transfer to Romania.
-Full contracts for license production under the Rombac name followed two years later.
+Full contracts for licence production under the Rombac name followed two years later.
 Complete airframes and components were provided to assist in the venture.
 All Rombac One-Elevens manufactured by Romaero were delivered to TAROM and Romavia, which leased them to airlines across both Eastern and Western Europe.
 Rombac-produced One-Elevens would be adopted by many emerging operators globally, including Lauda Air in Austria, and Aero Asia International in Pakistan.
 Two planes served as the private jets of Romanian communist leaders Nicolae Ceaușescu and Ion Iliescu during 1986 to 1989.
 Due to the planes are "extreme rarity and significance for the technical history of Romania," they were added to the “treasure” category of Romania’s mobile cultural heritage in 2021, not allowed to leave the country.
 Under the BAC licence, 9 planes were made in Romania.
 Some of them served in a small airline, LAR, its sole destination being Tel Aviv.

 One-Elevens remained in widespread use with European operators into the 1990s.
 Once retired from major operators, they were often sold to smaller airlines, often in the Far East and Africa.
 Nigeria was a major operator until the type was grounded after a crash in 2002.
 A major factor for the withdrawal from European service of remaining One-Elevens was the Stage III noise abatement regulations, which came into effect from March 2003.
 Bringing the Rolls-Royce Spey engines into compliance with the noise regulations with hush kits was expensive, and many European operators chose to dispose of the type from their fleets.
 In 2010, the European Aviation Safety Agency accepted an Airbus request to revoke the Type Certificate for the BAC One-Eleven.
 As a result, BAC One-Eleven aircraft registered in any EU Member State are no longer eligible for a normal certificate of airworthiness.
 In December 2012, the last operational One-Eleven in the UK, which had continued to fly as a military aircraft, was retired.
-Eventually, on 7 May 2019, the last flyable One-Eleven was retired by Northrop Grumman after serving as a F-35 testbed.
+Eventually, on 7 May 2019, the last flyable One-Eleven was retired by Northrop Grumman after serving as an F-35 testbed.